isaacchua/speedgraderplus/README.md

 ##### Question IDs

-`questionIds` is an array of Question IDs: numeric or string plain Question IDs and/or objects that specify the conditions that need to be met to show the Question.
+`questionIds` is an array of Question IDs: numeric or string Plain Question IDs and/or Conditional Question ID objects that specify the conditions that need to be met to show the Question.

 ```
 questionIds: [